 - A. All individuals being treated under these regulations shall receive such treatment in a clean and safe environment with opportunities for privacy. - B. A facility shall only place an individual in a bedroom with video monitoring due to good cause and safety or security reasons.
 Individuals shall be notified when placed in bedrooms with video monitoring capabilities. - C. Each facility shall maintain reasonable security capabilities to guard against the risk of unauthorized departures.
 The least restrictive method to prevent an unauthorized departure shall be used. - D. An unlocked facility may place an individual in seclusion to prevent an unauthorized departure when such departure carries an imminent risk of danger for the individual or for others.
-Under those circumstances, the seclusion procedures in Section 21.280.42,Use of Seclusion, shall be followed. - E. Seclusion rooms must be a minimum of 100 square feet.
+Under those circumstances, the seclusion procedures in Section 21.280.42, Use of Seclusion, shall be followed. - E. Seclusion rooms must be a minimum of 100 square feet.

-21.280.23 27-65 Designated Facility Data Requirements [Eff.
-11/1/13]
+21.280.23 Facility Designated Pursuant to Title 27, Article 65, C.R.S., Care and Treatment of Persons with Mental Illness Data Requirements [Eff.
+5/1/16]

 - A. Each facility designated by the Department, pursuant to Title 27, Article 65 C.R.S, shall file an annual report with the Department.
 The report shall be submitted in the format and timeframe required by the Department.
 This data shall include individuals being treated in placement agencies under the auspices of the designated facility. - B. The data report requirements shall include the following types of information as listed in 1 through 4: - 1.
-Seventy-Two (72) Hour Certification (Mental Health Holds)
+Seventy-Two (72) Hour Treatment and Evaluation (Mental Health Holds) - The facility is required to maintain a data set including the following for each period of July 1 through June 30: - Number of individuals on seventy-two hour holds, their gender and ethnicity.